 Emphasis on Visual Analysis

 One of the hallmarks of single-case design is its reliance on visual analysis.
-Unlike group designs, which often depend on complex statistical tests, single-case design allows researchers to use simple, yet effectiveEffective refers to one of the seven dimensions of Applied..., visual tools to analyze behavior change.
+Unlike group designs, which often depend on complex statistical tests, single-case design allows researchers to use simple, yet effectiveEffectiveย refers to one of the seven dimensions ofย Applied...
+More, visual tools to analyze behavior change.
 By plotting behavior data over time, researchers can directly observe any changes that coincide with the introduction of an intervention.

 Example:

-In single-case research, you might create a line graphLine Graphs are visual displays that represent the relation... showing the frequencyFrequency or Count is a simple measure of how often a par... of a target behavior (such as aggression or attention) over time.
+In single-case research, you might create a line graphLine Graphsย are visual displays that represent the relation...
+More showing the frequencyFrequencyย orย Countย is a simple measure of how often a par...
+More of a target behavior (such as aggression or attention) over time.
 This graph would allow you to visually assess whether the behavior increases or decreases in response to the intervention.
 Visual analysis provides a transparent and easily interpretable way to track behavior change, making it easier to draw meaningful conclusions from the data.

 In contrast, group designs often rely on statistical analyses, which can lead to differing interpretations of the results.
 The simplicity of visual analysis in single-case research makes it a powerful tool for practitioners and researchers alike.